What Facebook should do next.

 The declared Facebook mission is: “bringing the world closer together.”
 The world is very, very, very diverse.
 There isn’t much that 2 billion people all agree on.
 Diversity of culture and beliefs is at the very heart of divisive content.
 Ideas are dangerous and divisive, but without them we are dust.
 Through human interaction ideas grow and morph or fail and die.
 By understanding opposing ideas we can better comprehend others.

 The solution isn’t to block the dissemination of certain ideas, the solution is to propagate tools that promote respectful co-existence.
 If Facebook were to develop a framework for human interactions that promoted respect for opposing views, acceptance of diversity and the ability to defend belief without insulting opposing ideas, then it could harness AI to moderate the tone and manner of the debate, not censor opinions.
-By increasing the debating ability of the average Facebook user the quality and sustainability of the platform would improve.

 I realise this is a monstrously ambitious enterprise, but Facebook, if it were interested, is in a unique position to attempt it.
 The size of the Facebook audience is larger than any nation.
 Their technological and financial strength is commensurate to the task.
 The influence and addictiveness of the platform is conducive to learning and behaviour change.
 Nudge theory suggests that if Facebook applied itself to the task of improving the quality of debates it could do so effectively, day after day and user after user.
 If Facebook doesn’t attempt something big, visible and worthy like this it almost certainly will be subject to restrictive regulation, devised by politicians who don’t properly comprehend the thing they intend to regulate.